 - Vehicle Rental – Car Hire Consultant and Sales Representatives

-Gaming & Lotteries
+CATHSSETA Gaming & Lotteries Careers

 To work in the industry, one must possess a General Education and Training (GET) certificate or equivalent obtained at NQF Level 4, which is similar to Matric.
 This is important as employees in this industry would be working with numbers and communicating with people.
-Maths and English at Grade 9 is also a requirement.
+Maths and English at Grade 9 are also a requirement.

-The Gaming environment is a 24 hour 7 day week industry that requires its employees to be flexible and be prepared to work shifts, weekends and public holidays.
+The Gaming environment is a 24-hour 7-day week industry that requires its employees to be flexible and be prepared to work shifts, weekends and public holidays.

 All people working in the casino industry have to be licensed by the Provincial Gambling Board of the province in which they work.
 The employer is responsible for the application process on behalf of the employees.